Asquaredd/LCA_DQN_Fovea/README.md

 Aman Adhikari & Josiah Wiggins
 California State Polytechnic University, Pomona
 Dr. Sedat Ozer
-## This is a Fork and expansion the work of rpchen0128.
+## This is a fork and expansion the work of rpchen0128.